 - Legionella spp.

 Cefuroxime "pros" and "cons"

-against a wide range of common pathogens, including many beta-lactamase-producing
+against a wide range of common pathogens (disease-causing microbes), including many beta-lactamase-producing

 - Ease of use - twice daily dosing.